ZulNs/ZulNs.github.io/libs/calendar-api-doc.md

 - **`destroy()`**

-  Destroys the widget object and release it from memory.
+  Destroys the widget object and releases it from memory.

 - **`disableCallback(state)`**